EnzymeAD/Enzyme/content/getting_started/CUDAGuide.md

 }
 ```

-The one-liner compilation step is (against sm_70):
+For convenience, a one-liner compilation step is (against sm_70):

 ```sh
 clang test3.cu -Xclang -load -Xclang /path/to/ClangEnzyme-11.so -O2 -fno-vectorize -fno-unroll-loops -fPIC --cuda-gpu-arch=sm_70 -lcudart -L/usr/local/cuda-10.1/lib64
 ```

+Note that this procedure (using ClangEnzyme as opposed to LLVMEnzyme manually) may not properly nest Enzyme between optimization passes and may impact performance in unintended ways.